Last Updated on March 31, 2023 by Matt

 Performances

-It goes without saying that performances are the main attribute of the Dualtron Thunder scooter, and the Dualtron brand in general.
+It goes without saying that performance is the main attribute of the Dualtron Thunder scooter, and the Dualtron brand in general.

-That kind of speed is made possible from the dual hub BLDC motors, one integrated into each wheel, with a combined power of 2400 Watts (5400 Watts peak power).
+That kind of speed is made possible by the dual hub BLDC motors, one integrated into each wheel, with a combined power of 2400 Watts (5400 Watts peak power).

 The LG battery has 2060 Watt-hours and 35 Amp-hours of capacity, with a voltage of 60 Volts.
 This scooter is one of the very few that come with a cooler for the battery, as the insane speeds can easily overheat it.